 Thank you to everyone who was a part of this journey with us, we could not have continued to achieve so much without you.
 There is no doubt that Progressio’s legacy will live on in the lives that have been changed.

-As part of the legacy arrangements, the Progressio website will be available until 2020 and we hope it will be archived in the UK Web Archive.
-Also, to ensure that Progressio’s rich resource of historical and contemporary research, comment and other publications remain available to the public, many of our archive materials have been catalogued and are deposited with Westminster Diocesan Archives, and will be accessible to readers.
+To ensure that Progressio’s rich resource of historical and contemporary research, comment and other publications remain available to the public, many of our archive materials have been catalogued and are deposited with Westminster Diocesan Archives, and will be accessible to readers.
 Some Progressio archives are also deposited in the Institute of Commonwealth Studies.

 To learn more about the closure of Progressio, please see our statement from September 2016.

-To learn more about Progressio's history, please see the short history of Progressio from our 2015 Magazine here.
+For a snapshot of Progressio’s history, please see the short history of Progressio from our 2015 Magazine here.

-If you have any questions with regards to Progressio governance, please contact Martin McEnery, Progressio’s Chair of Trustees, by emailing firstname.lastname@example.org
+If you have any questions with regards to Progressio governance, please contact Martin McEnery, Progressio’s pre-closure Chair of Trustees, by emailing firstname.lastname@example.org

 Questions and Answers